errorcalc/FreeEsVclComponents/README.md

 # English ReadMe:

 **EsVCLComponents** - Free ErrorSoft Vcl Components - a free library of VCL components for Delphi and C++Builder.
 This new controls and components to improve the appearance applications and to better user experience.
-All components has best support transparency, not flicker, and has support Interesting possibility for double buffering for TGraphicControl heirs.
-Components support visual styles and has modern style.
+All components have best support transparency, not flicker, and has support Interesting possibility for double buffering for TGraphicControl heirs.
+Components support visual styles and have a modern style.

-Free use for commercial and non-commercial projects, you need specify in About, or anywhere else, that the program used components "EsVCLComponents" or link to this repository :)
+Free use for commercial and non-commercial projects, you need to specify in About, or anywhere else, that the program used components "EsVCLComponents" or link to this repository :)

 If you'd like to support the EsVCLComponents or EsVclCore lib, you can do so at this link:
 ### [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZMJDXWS8GMU6&lc=US&item_name=FreeEsVclComponents&item_number=3&currency_code=RUB&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest)